 Signs which the German public does not recognize as descriptive are distinctive and protectable as German trademarks.
 The German public is familiar with Italian terms frequently used in Germany such as "Monte" (BPatG v.
 18.05.2022 - 26 W (pat) 28/17 - MONTES/Vino Monte) or "gusto" (BPatG v.
 8.12.2022 - 30 W (pat) 533/21 - GUSTA).
 It does not know terms that are not typically used in Germany, e.g. "Oro" (cf. LG Hamburg v.
 18.7.2018 - 312 O 398/16 - OROCHATA).

-A lack of distinctiveness as an absolute ground for refusal can only be overcome by proof of reputation (or what corresponds to this for EU trademark law: proof of acquired distinctiveness).
+A lack of distinctiveness as an absolute ground for refusal can only be overcome by proof of reputation (or what corresponds to this for EU trademark law: Proof of acquired distinctiveness).

 Signs which are not originally distinctive (Sec.
 8 (2) No. 1 MarkenG/Art.
 7 (1) b UMV), descriptive indications (Sec.
 8 (2) No. 2 MarkenG/Art.
 7 (1) c UMV) and designations which have become customary (Sec.
 8 (2) No. 3 MarkenG/Art.
-7 (1) d UMV) may nevertheless be registered as trade marks if the trade mark has become established or has "acquired distinctive character" in the relevant public through the use made of it in relation to the goods or services for which registration is sought .
+7 (1) d UMV) may nevertheless be registered as trademarks if the trademark has become established or has "acquired distinctive character" in the relevant public through the use made of it in relation to the goods or services for which registration is sought .
 The "acquired distinctiveness" in Art.
 7 (3) UMV corresponds to the "acceptance by the public" in Sec.
 8 (3) MarkenG (cf. BGH of 21.2.08, para.
 26 - I ZB 24/05 - VISAGE, ECJ of 11.03.2003 - C-40/01 - Ansul).

 The concept of "use" is the same as for "use preserving the right" according to Art.
 15 (1) CTMR/ Sec.
 26 (1) Trademark Act (ECJ v.
 18.04.2013 - C-12/12 - Stofffähnchen III, para.
 30).
 The case law requires as a basic rule a public awareness of at least 50% (BGH v.
 21.2.08 - I ZB 24/05 marginal no. 25 - VISAGE), but in the case of plainly descriptive indications significantly higher (BGH v.
 2.4.2009 - I ZB 94/06 (BpatG) Kinder III).